 Click and Drag to place and orient a cross section camera.

-From the menu, select Tools> Display Settings> Display Options to display the Layer Display Options dialog.
+- From the menu, select Tools> Display Options to open the Layer Display Options dialog.

 In Home Designer Pro 2014 and prior, look for the "Framing, Floor" layer.

-You will be able view the Floor Joist in relation to the subfloor and foundation walls to determine if you will need to raise or lower the floor joist.
+- You will be able to view the Floor Joist in relation to the subfloor and foundation walls to determine if you will need to raise or lower the floor joist.

-After the Framing Specification dialog displays, you can alter the Raise/Lower field, and adjust the height of the floor joist.
+- After the Framing Specification dialog displays, you can alter the Raise/Lower field, and click Apply to adjust the height of the floor joist, and then click OK.

 To replicate the floor joist across the plan